datarobot-community/dogsnap-breed-classifier/README.md

 - DataRobot account.
 You can request a free trial at https://datarobot.com/lp/trial.
 - Vercel account with Vercel CLI set up (for deployment and API) - [https://vercel.com](vercel.com)

+### Deploy the models

+The training datasets are included and located in `datasets` directory.
+There are 5 of them, labeled `x-small` to `x-large` - based on dog weight.
+To use, you need to train and deploy all 5 models with DataRobot and use their deployment IDs in the environment variables (see steps below).

 ### Install and Run Dev Server

 - Set up environment variables